-Fujifilm X20 versus Sony RX100
+Fujifilm X20 vs Sony RX100

 The Fujifilm X20 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in January 2013 and June 2012.
 Both the X20 and the RX100 are fixed lens compact cameras that are based on a 2/3 (X20) and an one-inch (RX100) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 12 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Fujifilm X20 vs Sony RX100